aggviolinist/Kubernetes_KCNA/README.md

 kubectl get svc
 ```

-## 12. Conneccting loadblancer to our cluster
+## 12. Connecting loadblancer to our cluster
 Useful when we want to distribute traffic in our cluster
 - Note the Loadbalancer we use is Network Loadbalancer(T3/TCP/UDP)
 ```sh